richmahn/en_tn/README.md

   * This will be helpful in identifing which notes are translations of the original English tNs and which notes have been added by GLs.
   * The Universal ID (UID) of a note is the combination of the `Book`, `Chapter`, `Verse`, and `ID` fields.
 For example, `tit/1/3/swi9`.
     * This is a useful way to unambiguously refer to notes.
-    * An [RC link]() can resolve to a specific note like this: `rc://en/tn/help/tit/01/01/swi9`.
+    * An [RC link](http://resource-container.readthedocs.io/en/latest/linking.html) can resolve to a specific note like this: `rc://en/tn/help/tit/01/01/swi9`.
 * `SupportReference`
   * Normally a link to a supporting reference text or blank
-  * This will usually be a link to translationAcademy, like `rc://en/ta/man/translate/figs-metaphor`
+  * This will usually be a link to translationAcademy, like `rc://*/ta/man/translate/figs-metaphor`
 * `OrigQuote` - Original language quote (e.g. `ἐφανέρωσεν ... τὸν λόγον αὐτοῦ`)
   * Software (such as tC) should use this for highlighting terms rather than the `GLQuote`
-  * An elipsis (...) indicates that the quote is discontinuous, software should interpret this in a non-greedy manner
+  * Three periods (...), forming an ellipsis, indicates that the quote is discontinuous, software should interpret this in a non-greedy manner
 * `Occurrence` - Specifies which occurrence in the original language text the entry applies to.
   * `-1`: entry applies to every occurrence of OrigQuote in the verse
   * `0`: entry does not occur in original language (for example, "Connecting Statement:")